ome/ngff/rfc/wip-tform/index.md

 operation is requested that requires the inverse of a transformation that can not be inverted in closed-form, implementations MAY estimate an inverse, or MAY output a warning that the requested operation is unsupported.

 #### Matrix transformations

 Two transformation types ([affine](#affine) and [rotation](#rotation)) are parametrized by matrices.
 Matrices are applied to column vectors that represent points in the input coordinate system.
 The first (last) axis in a coordinate system is the top (bottom) entry in the column vector.
-Matrices may be stored either as row-major flat (one-dimensional) arrays or two-dimensional arrays, either in json or stored in a zarr array.
-When stored as a 2D zarr array, the first dimension indexes rows, and the second dimension indexes columns (e.g., an array of `"shape":[3,4]` has 3 rows and 4 columns).
-When stored as a 2D json array, the inner array contains rows (e.g. `[[1,2], [3,4], [5,6]]` has 3 rows and 2 columns).
+Matrices are stored as two-dimensional arrays, either as json or in a zarr array.
+When stored as a 2D zarr array, the first dimension indexes rows and the second dimension indexes columns (e.g., an array of `"shape":[3,4]` has 3 rows and 4 columns).
+When stored as a 2D json array, the inner array contains rows (e.g. `[[1,2,3], [4,5,6]]` has 2 rows and 3 columns).

 ### Transformation types